SunehraFarhana/OCD-Patient-Data-Analysis/README.md

 ---
 ## Exploratory Data Analysis in MySQL Workbench
+These SQL queries were used to reveal data trends and give guidance towards assembling visualizations.

-1. What is the most common medication taken by patients?
+### 1. What is the most common medication taken by patients?
 ```sql
 SELECT
     medications,